ForgottenGlory/Dungeons-Deviousness/README.md

 If you don't really care what preset you use and/or are fine with MelaRockingPhysique, follow these steps.

 1. Download this zip file: [D&D Prebuilt Bodyslides](https://drive.google.com/file/d/1g6Z0zJqNetNTE3A05SSWyx7RVxRMKGhM/view?usp=sharing)
-2. Open the ZIP file and navigate into the "D&D Prebuilt Bodyslides" folder.
+2. Open the ZIP file.
-3. Copy everything inside this folder into C:\Dungeons & Deviousness\mods\BodySlide Output.
+3. Copy everything inside the zip file into C:\Dungeons & Deviousness\mods\BodySlide Output.
 4. That's it, you're done!

 ### Build Your Own